 ICAEW Certificate in Finance, Accounting and Business (ICAEW CFAB)

 ICAEW CFAB is a certificate-level qualification that provides essential knowledge and practical skills for anyone who wants to understand the fundamentals of finance, accounting and business.
 Having a good understanding across these areas is highly valued by employers in any role and in any organisation.
 ICAEW CFAB consists of the same six computer-based assessment modules as the Certificate Level of the ACA.

 ACA and ICAEW CFAB Modules

-The six modules of the Certificate Level are assessed electronically (e-assessment).
+The six modules of the Certificate Level are assessed electronically (computer-based exam).
 Students taking these assessments attend an ICAEW approved test centre, enter their answers into a computer and can then access their results the next day via the exams section of the student website.
 Each assessment is one and a half hours long.

 When you arrive at the Pearson VUE test centre on the day of your exam appointment, before being permitted to enter the exam room, you will be required to confirm your identity by presenting two forms of accepted ID; a Primary ID and a Secondary ID.
 All ID must be current and valid (not expired).
 If you arrive at the test centre without the required IDs you will not be permitted to test and you will have book (and pay for) a new appointment.
 Read complete requirements »

 Your examination will take place at a computer provided by the test centre.
 During the check-in process, you will be provided with the following materials: